fireblock29/My_SIEM/README.md

       host: "http://kibana:5601"
     ```
   - Notes: We ship raw lines; query on the `message` field in Kibana.
-![Kibana "message" field](./imgs/image-9.png)
   By specifying the "message" field, we can have a more digestible view of the alerts in Kibana.
 It is possible to add more fields to the data view.

+![Kibana "message" field](./imgs/image-9.png)

 - syslog-ng (optional today): `configs/syslog-ng.conf`
   - Listens on 514/udp and 601/tcp, writes to `/var/log/hostlogs/$HOST_FROM.log` (container FS).
-  - Currently not ingested by Filebeat; see [Customize / Extend](#customize--extend).